 Learn why it’s safest for our baby to follow the ABCs of safe sleep – Alone.
 Back.
 Crib.
 Every baby, every sleep!

 If you would like a presentation on the top ten tips for infant safe sleep or a safe sleep display at your community event, e-mail Infant Safe Sleep Outreach Manager Michelle Palange, [email protected].

 Cribs for Kids® program provides portable cribs (also called

 pack ‘n plays) for FREE to families who meet requirements, along with safe

 sleep education and a demonstration on correct usage.
 Call 614-645-3111 to see if this program is right for you.

-Attend a free, two-hour training at Columbus Public Health to learn more about infant mortality and infant safe sleep.
+Attend a free, training at Columbus Public Health to learn more about infant mortality and infant safe sleep.
 Then, make a difference in your community: spread the word about the ABCs of Safe Sleep to all caregivers.
-For any questions or to RSVP for a training, email [email protected], or call 614-645-5872.
+For any questions or to RSVP for a training, email [email protected] or register here.

 Greater Columbus-area public awareness campaign featuring television, radio, print, online, mobile, movie theater and Facebook ads, as well as billboards and bench ads throughout the community.
 Learn more ...